+Figure 13 – Code for pre-qualification establishment

 2.4.1.3.2 Call for expression of interest

 A call for expression of interest (EoI) is used in limited tendering to invite EOs to qualify themselves, e.g. by means of an ESPD or qualification.
 Submission of EoIs is only allowed during a specified period, determined by a stage of pre-qualification.
 In order to reflect such a period, a separate period object can be added into a preQualification block, where the specific timeframe for expressions is determined.